infinum/frontend-handbook/Angular/Angular guidelines and best practices/Localization.md

 ```

-## translate function
+### translate function
 In some cases, we need to translate the keys in the component itself rather than in the template.
-Inject the service into your component and then use the `translate` function by passing in the key you wish to translate.
+Inject the service into your component and then use the translate function by passing in the key you wish to translate.

 ```ts
 private translocoService = inject(TranslocoService)
 private exampleTranslatedKey = this.translocoService.translate('common.exampleKey')
 ```

-Note: Besides the ability to translate the keys, the transloco service also provides you with many more functionalities like changing the selected language, etc.
+Note: Besides the ability to translate keys, the `TranslocoService` also provides many more functionalities, such as changing the selected language.

 ## Pluralization support
-In some cases, besides just translating a single key, we need to handle singular and plural versions of a single word.
-While it might be simple for some languages like English, it can be quite complicated for languages like Croatian, German etc. Transloco does not support this out of the box, but a `@jsverse/transloco-messageformat` plugin allows you to handle pluralization with ease.
+Besides just translating a single key, sometimes we need to handle singular and plural versions of a single word.
+While it might be simple for some languages like English, it can be quite complicated for languages like Croatian, German, etc. `Transloco` does not support this out of the box, but the [@jsverse/transloco-messageformat](https://jsverse.github.io/transloco/docs/plugins/message-format) plugin allows you to handle pluralization with ease.

 ## Installation
 To enable the plugin, pass `provideTranslocoMessageformat()` to the `providers` array of either `appConfigFactory` or `TranslocoRootModule` if using modules.

 ## Language plural rules

-To be able to properly translate singular and plural forms, we need to first check the plural rules for the language we are writing our translation keys form.
-The standard table with the rules can be found [here](To be able to properly translate singular and plural forms, we need to first check).
-Basically what you need to do is check the needed categories for a specific language and create the translation keys accordingly.
-The following examples will be done for the English language, and it is also a small set of available features which will be enough to cover almost all cases.
-For additional functionalities feel free to check the official documentation.
+To properly translate singular and plural forms, we need to first check the plural rules for the language we are writing our translation keys.
+The standard table with the rules can be found [here](https://www.unicode.org/cldr/charts/45/supplemental/language_plural_rules.html).
+Essentially, you need to check the needed categories for a specific language and create the translation keys accordingly.
+The following examples will be done for the English language, and they represent a small set of available features that will cover almost all cases.
+For additional functionalities, refer to the official plugin documentation.

-## Usage
+### Usage
 The categories for English are `one` for singular, and `other` for any value higher than one.
-To define the pluralization key we must provide the following:
+To define the pluralization key, we must provide the following:

-* a value variable, which is `minutes` in the following example
+- A value variable, which is `minutes` in the following example.
-* whether the translations are cardinal or ordinal
+- Whether the translations are plural or ordinal.
-* a translation for each of the required categories, if any category is missing, the `other` category is used as a fallback
+- A translation for each of the required categories.
+If any category is missing, the `other` category is used as a fallback.

 ### Plural